Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Reputation

-Both companies are young, and it is challenging to find many reviews about them.
+Both companies are young, and finding many reviews about them is challenging.
 I have never heard any public bad news about either of them.
 And both companies seem to have an excellent reputation.

 VIAC has 82 reviews on Google and got an average score of 5 out of 5 stars.
 It is a really impressive score.
 There are only two reviews with less than five stars, and none point out a real issue.
 Now, most reviews are advertising codes for their referral programs.
 So, I would probably not pay attention to most of these reviews.